SpinGo/blog/SpinGo-Scala-Choice/blog.md

 2. Following that, [IntelliJ](https://www.jetbrains.com/idea/features/scala.html) would presently win second place.
 It works well, but you're forced to wait for the initial indexing process when booting up the editor.
 My biggest criticism of IntelliJ is it lacks proper Macro support, so you will encounter false negatives (code that IntelliJ thinks won't compile, but actually does).
 But, it performs well otherwise, and presently supports specific Scala macros used by more popular libraries.

 3. [Scala IDE](http://scala-ide.org) is mature and very stable.
 It has full Macro support and it's code parsing is powered by code from the Scala compiler itself.
 The biggest downside is that it can, at times, become blocked on background tasks, rendering it slow to use.
-This has been getting better, and you can alleviate some of the performance issues by changing the default HEAP size for Eclipse, but as of this writing issues still exist.
+This has been getting better, and you can alleviate some of the performance issues by changing the default heap size for Eclipse, but as of this writing issues still exist.

 ### (Ensime sneak peak)